CarterFendley/moos-ivp-pLearn/scripts/rewards/README.md

 **NOTE:** This should include all the dependencies of your function such as `within_goal()` `within_bound()` and `within_tagged` for the default pLearn reward function

+**NOTE:** This does NOT need to include the `Constants.py` file.
+The script will automatically read this file from the `pLearn/learning_code/` directory

 Save the file once done

 ### Running the script